 The LWML of the Indiana District has scholarships for young men and women preparing for full-time church work in the LCMS (pastor, teacher, DCE, deaconess, etc.).
 To qualify, a student must be a communicant member of a congregation in the LCMS in the Indiana District for at least 18 months.
 He/she must attend an LCMS synodical school with approved enrollment.

 Scholarships are issued for a period of one year.
 A new application must be made each year.
 Obtain applications at www.lwmlindiana.org by clicking on Forms & Applications on the left menu bar.
-Download the Student Application Letter and Student Scholarship Application Forms.
+Download the Scholarship Application Instructions and Scholarship Form.
 Completed application forms must be postmarked no later than March 15.